mathewgomas-alfred/mathewgomas.io/reference_manual/brushes/brush_settings/options.rst

 Gradient
 ~~~~~~~~

-Exactly the same as using Source:Gradient with Mix, but only available for the Color Smudge Brush.
+Exactly the same as using :menuselection:`Source --> Gradient` with :guilabel:`Mix`, but only available for the Color Smudge Brush.

 .. index:: Spacing
 .. _option_spacing: